mendix/docs/content/developerportal/operate/trends.md

 ## 4 Application Statistics

-These graphs show various application specific metrics, such as the number of HTTP requests, database queries, user sessions,  JVM memory, and other application performance statistics.
+These graphs show various application-specific metrics, such as the number of HTTP requests, user sessions,  JVM memory, and other application performance statistics.

 ### <a name="Trends-appmxruntimerequests"></a>4.1 Number of Handled External Requests